-If you filed a paper petition, you will receive a notice of receipt of petition from the Tax Court by mail acknowledging the filing of the petition.
+You will receive a notice of receipt of petition from the Tax Court acknowledging the filing of the petition.
 That document will tell you the docket number of your case.
-If you eFiled your petition, the DAWSON system will provide the docket number.
 For example, if you file the petition in 2007, the last two digits will be -07.
 The docket number might look like 1234-07.
 If you chose, and the Tax Court granted, S case status, the docket number will contain the letter S at the end, for example, 1234-07S.
 You should include the docket number assigned to you on all letters and documents you send to the Tax Court and to the IRS.
+If you represent yourself and file your case after September 9, 2008, you will receive with your notice of receipt of petition registration instructions for electronic access (eAccess).
+If you filed your case after January 1, 2005, and before September 10, 2008, you may obtain eAccess registration instructions by sending a letter to the Clerk of the Court or by completing the online Petitioner Access Registration Request Form.
+If you are represented by counsel, your counsel may register for eAccess by completing Practitioner Access registration.
+You may also request instructions and register for eAccess, but you should first consult your counsel.

 Next, an Answer is filed by the IRS.
 After your petition has been filed, you should send a copy of everything you send to the Tax Court to the attorney representing the IRS.
 The name and address of the IRS attorney is on the last page of the Answer.